Beginning Farmer and Rancher Development Program

 Beginning Farmer Pathway

-Find the right pathway for you
+Find the right path for you

-The Beginning Farmer Pathway is an interactive, choose-your-own-adventure guide designed to help new and aspiring farmers navigate their next steps with confidence.
+This Beginning Farmer Pathway is an interactive, choose-your-own-adventure guide designed to help new and aspiring farmers navigate their next steps with confidence.
 By answering a few questions about your land, goals, and experience, you’ll be guided to practical resources you need to get started on your farming journey.
 This guide was inspired by the Purdue University Beginning Farmer Workbook.

 How it Works